Travel.State.Gov > International Travel > Country Information > Ethiopia International Travel Information

 Further health information:

-Road Conditions and Safety: Traffic accidents occur regularly in Addis Ababa and throughout the country and are sometimes fatal.
+Road Conditions and Safety: Traffic accidents occur regularly in Addis Ababa and throughout the country.
 Roads are ill maintained, inadequately marked, and poorly lit.
 Excessive speed, erratic driving habits, pedestrians, stray animals, and lack of vehicle maintenance pose other hazards.
 Travel with other vehicles outside of cities during daylight hours only, due to the threat of roadside bandits and be sure to carry additional fuel, a spare tire, and provisions.
 Professional roadside assistance service is not available.

 Traffic Laws: You will need an Ethiopian driver’s license to drive in Ethiopia.
 In order to obtain an Ethiopian’s driver’s license you will need an authenticated copy of your U.S. driver’s license.
 For more information on authentication, visit the Department of State’s Office of Authentications.
 Use of cell phones while driving is prohibited.
 Use of seat belts is required.
 It is illegal to give money to beggars who approach vehicles stopped in traffic.